Review by Spacegoat

 SpaceGoat is a music-therapist and teacher, based in London, UK.
 His current music project can be heard at MySpace and if you have time on your hands and love the guitar, you may also like to visit his works at Youtube.

-See card images from the Book of Shadows Tarot
+See sample card images from the Book of Shadows Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images